OpenFn/language-postgresql/README.md

 Run an insert statement by specifying the table and an bunch of key:value pairs, typically created using `fields(field("key", "value"))`.

+#### `insert` WARNING
+With certain jobs using insert(...) it's possible to fail without properly returning a 1.
+I advise against using this function until the next release.

 #### sample usage
 ```js
 insert("humans", fields(